 Excel CHOOSE Function

-Choose function in excel simply returns a value from the selected list or array from any specific position.
-In a simple language, we choose function returns a value based on the given position from the selected available list of values.
-This function can be used in Excel worksheets or as VBA functions as well.
+Choose function in Excel returns a value from the selected list or array from any specific position.
+In simple language, we choose a function that returns a value based on the given position from the set available list of values.
+This function can be used in Excel worksheets or as VBA functions.

 Formula: